-8. Enrollment in your section's Course Website on TWEN is mandatory.
+- 8. Enrollment in the Course Website on TWEN is mandatory.
 All assignments and quizzes are made available there, and completed assignments are uploaded there.
-There is a separate Course Website for each section.
-Please see the name of the Course Website, and the password for each one below.
-It is very important that you sign up for the correct Course Website, as the relevant assignment deadlines and other important information may be different.

-- 9. I will maintain Office Hours by appointment using Zoom on Monday and Wednesday afternoons from 3:30-6:30.
+The course website, which will become available on Wed., Aug.
+11, is called Torts I B Fall 2021.
+The password is kellert1. - Assigned handouts can be found under Course Materials in the Handouts folder that corresponds to the week in which the case or article is assigned.
+These will normally be available two weeks before the class session. - The In-Class Worksheet for each class will also be found in the weekly Handouts folder.
+The In-Class Worksheet will be available in that location by 10 a.m. the day of class. - 9.
+I will maintain Office Hours by appointment using Zoom, days and times TBA.
 You may sign up for these appointments using the sign-up sheet feature on TWEN.
 If the available slots are full or you have a conflict with the available times, please contact me by email at skeller@wsulaw.edu. - 10.
 Requirements for Students in Zoom Sessions.
-Below, you will find the faculty approved requirements for Zoom sessions.
-Additional requirements for the Torts I class will follow on the next page... - Find a dedicated quiet space to attend Zoom sessions, to minimize the chances that you will be disrupted during the session. - Arrive to class early and dressed as you would to attend an in-person class. - Your camera must be turned on for the duration of the class.
+Currently, all class sessions are scheduled to be inperson at the Irvine campus.
+However, circumstances or pedagogical considerations may make it necessary to schedule certain classes to be remote on Zoom.
+In that case, you will receive advance notice and instructions for accessing Zoom.
+Below, you will find the faculty approved requirements for any Zoom sessions that are held.
+Additional requirements for the Property II class follow ... - Find a dedicated quiet space to attend Zoom sessions, to minimize the chances that you will be disrupted during the session. - Arrive to class early and dressed as you would to attend an in-person class. - Your camera must be turned on for the duration of the class.
 If desired, you can use the background settings in Zoom to create an artificial background that blocks the view of your space while still allowing you to be seen on camera. - Come prepared, as you would for an in-person class.
 Participation in Zoom classes is as important as it is during an in-person class session. - Do not multitask stay focused on the class discussion do not wander in and out of the Zoom session. - If you have to miss a Zoom session, or arrive late or leave early, notify the professor in advance, as you would for an in-person class. - If you have connectivity issues, whether it be long-term or short-term, that impact your ability to participate (e.g., if you are limited to dial-in without video), notify your professor so other accommodations can be explored. - Do not post screenshots or recordings of any Zoom classes on social media.
-Such actions would constitute a violation of the Student Honor Code.
+Such actions constitute a violation of the Student Honor Code.
 If you need access to a recording of the Zoom session, please contact your professor.

-11. Additional Zoom Requirements and Recommendations:
+Additional Zoom Requirements and Recommendations: